veryMaker/signum-node/docker/DOCKER.md

 The world's first HDD-mined cryptocurrency using an energy efficient and fair Proof-of-Commitment (PoC+) consensus algorithm.

-The two supported database backends are:
+The three supported database backends are:

 - H2 (embedded, recommended)
 - MariaDB (advanced users)